 Introduction: A good term paper introduction starts with an unusual or captivating statement about the topic and an associated idea, argument, or problem.
 It then states how a solution or an answer to the problem (thesis) will be discussed.
 The introduction will normally be longer than the abstract but there is not a strict word limit.
 A rough guide for its length is around 5-10% of the total word count for the paper, so around 200-400 words.

-Main Body or Method: A brief history of the idea, arguments or problem is written first, giving the reader some background.
-Next, the main points of the idea, argument or problem are backed up with citations and the impact and effects of the idea, argument or problem are provided with possible solutions.
+Main Body or Method: A brief history of the idea, arguments, or problem is written first, giving the reader some background.
+Next, the main points of the idea, argument, or problem are backed up with citations, and the impact and effects of the idea, argument, or problem are provided with possible solutions.
 The reader is given different issue perspectives and an analysis of research findings.
 This section is the largest section of the paper and will account for around 60-80% of the total word count, approximately 2,400-3200 words.

 Results: This section explains why the research findings answer the question or pose a solution.
-It is also explained if the writer’s proposed answer or solution (thesis) has changed or not and why.
+It also explains if the writer’s proposed answer or solution (thesis) has changed or not and why.
 This is often similar in length to the introduction at around 200-400 words (5-10% of the total word count).

 Conclusion or discussion: The conclusion includes a short, paraphrased summary of the main findings and conclusions about the answer or solution to the question or problem.
 It will normally end with a wider question or the writer’s conclusions in a broader context.
 Around 10-15% of the total word count would usually be acceptable for this section.